_______________________________________ August 1959 . . .

 2012 we sold the parsonage on Bel Air Dr. and payed off all loans incurred from the church renovations and the property purchase of '97.
 In 2013 we added a bathroom upstairs that was wheel chair accessible.
 In 2014 we renovated the bathrooms downstairs and added a bathroom to the nursery.

-Tim Long came on staff to work with our teens and student ministries.
+Tim Long came on staff to work with our teens and student ministries in 2014.
 In 2016 he felt a call to minister down the neck.
 Tim took leadership of the Pentecostal church in Tideville.
 It was re-launched in January 2017 as "Live Well Community Church".

 A special thanks to Victor Freeman for the history of the Digby Wesleyan Church.
 Victor passed away Sunday, May 27, 2007.
 We miss his smile and handshake.